Ronald Dean “Ronnie” Billingsley

-Ronald Dean Billingsley known to all as Ronnie or Ron, left his earthly home for his heavenly home on July 13, 2022, at the age of 77.
-Ronnie was born on January 15, 1945, to Jolly Guy and Marcella (Willy) Billingsley in Orange, California.
+On January 15, 1945, Ronald Dean Billingsley, known to all as Ronnie or Ron, was born to Jolly Guy and Marcella (Willy) Billingsley in Orange, California.
+Ronnie left his earthly home for his heavenly home on July 13, 2022, at the age of 77.

+A Funeral Service will be held at 10:30 AM on Wednesday, July 20, 2022, at the Hope Wesleyan Church in Independence, IA.
+Interment will be held at the Otterville Cemetery.
+A visitation was held on Tuesday, July 19th at the Reiff Family Center – Funeral Home & Crematory in Independence, IA.
+To leave an online condolence please go to www.reifffamilycenter.com under obituaries.

+There aren’t enough words to describe Ronnie and the person he was.
+He loved God, family, and friends.
+He was loyal to all.
+He gave when he didn’t have it to give whether it was time, money, or an ear to listen.
+Just whatever was needed.
+His smile, laugh, love, and hugs were never-ending.

 Ronnie started his career started at Newberry’s Part Store in Conway, AK.
 He worked in auto parts stores in Independence and Jesup, IA for many years.
 For the past eight years he worked and made deliveries for Eddie Helmuth at Broadhead Metals in Independence, IA.
 He thoroughly enjoyed working with Eddie and his crew.
 They became his second family and he worked there until his health wouldn’t allow him to.